kazemihabib/UsefulScripts/ReadMe.md

 ## Contents

-- `ebookmaker`: Scripts for creating eBooks from various sources.
+- [`EbookMaker`](EbookMaker): Scripts for creating eBooks from various sources.
-  - `HuggingFaceAgents`: Scripts for downloading the HuggingFace agents course and converting it to an eBook.
-Since Kindle does not support GIF multiframe images, the GIFs animations are converted into 8 key frames and embedded as images.
+  - [`HuggingFaceAgents`](EbookMaker/HuggingFaceAgents): Scripts for downloading the HuggingFace agents course and converting it to an eBook.
+Since Kindle does not support GIF images, the GIFs are converted into 8 key frames and embedded as images.
 - More scripts to be added...

 ## Disclaimer